run2bizdocs/documentation/en-us/docs/4biz-helium/processes/configuration/use/CI-processes-related.md

-title: Verify processes related to the configuration item
+title: Verify Configuration Itens related processes

 Description: Allows to verify the processes related to the CI
-# Verify processes related to the configuration item
+# Verify Configuration Itens related processes

 This functionality allows to verify the processes related to the CI, in addition to the general information.